Queen Elizabeth Collegiate and Vocational Institute: History

 QECVI opened in 1955 and instituted a number of programs focusing on specific career paths.
 Thriving on the enrichment of the Focus Programs due in part to former principal, J.R.
 Mulville, the school remained opened after a long debate in 1989 that almost left the school merging with Regiopolis-Notre Dame Catholic Secondary School.
 J.R.
 Mulville referred to the focus programs as "a prime example of new ways of delivering curricula in schools, as well as a better way of teaching math and English for kids that need a different approach to things."

 QECVI closed at the end of the academic year in June 2016.
 After closing ceremonies and a reunion, demolition began to clear the site for the construction of a new high school (Kingston Secondary School) to replace both QECVI and Kingston Collegiate and Vocational Institute.
-Students already attending QECVI were transferred to Loyalist Collegiate and Vocational Institute, while those who would have begun Grade 9 in fall 2016 attended KCVI.
+As a temporary measure, while Kingston Secondary School was still being built, students already attending QECVI were transferred to Loyalist Collegiate and Vocational Institute, while those who would have begun Grade 9 in fall 2016 attended KCVI.